sam-b02/image-evolution-algorithm/README.md

 4. **Iterative Refinement**: The process continues until the similarity reaches the target goal or the maximum number of iterations is reached.

+# Additional Note

+You may prefer the [Video Version of this Algorithm](https://github.com/sam-b02/image-evolution-algorithm/tree/video_evolution), as the images it generates does not have visible subdivision lines.
+Instructions are provided for how to use it with images.

 ## License

 [MIT License](LICENSE)